 This vehicle may also be equipped with Supplemental Side Airbag Inflatable Curtains (SABIC) to protect the driver, front, and rear passengers sitting next to a window.
 If the vehicle is equipped with SABIC airbags, they are located above the side windows and their covers are also labeled: SRS AIRBAG.

-NOTE: Airbag covers may not be obvious in the interior trim; but they will open during airbag deployment.
+- Airbag covers may not be obvious in the interior trim; but they will open during airbag deployment. - After any accident, the vehicle should be taken to an authorized dealer immediately.

 Airbag System Components